-- 1. Avoid walking or jogging alone, and try not to walk or jog after dark. - 2.
-Avoid dark or vacant areas.
-Walk along well-lit routes. - 3.
-Be alert to your surroundings.
-If you suspect you are being followed: Run in a different direction, go to the other side of the street and yell for help, or move quickly to a lighted area, or a group of people.
-"Check-in" on your SAFEZONE App before jogging around campus.
+- Avoid walking or jogging alone and try not to walk or jog after dark. - Avoid dark or vacant areas.
+Walk along well-lit routes. - Be alert to your surroundings. - If you suspect you are being followed: Run or walk in a different direction, go to the other side of the street and yell for help, or move quickly to a lighted area, or a group of people. " - Use your SAFEZONE App to check in before jogging around campus.
 This may provide much quicker response in case of an accident or emergency.